 Its scent is multifaceted… with soft woody notes mixed with a creamy, soft, almost ‘milky’ notes.
 A sought-after scent in today’s high-end perfumes, sandalwood oil is central to many iconic fragrances like Guerlain’s Shalimar.

-Sandalwood is a key component comprising the base notes in our sister company, Sebastian Signs’ best-selling niche fragrance, No. 17.
+Sandalwood is a key component comprising the base notes in our heritage brand, Sebastian Signs’ best-selling niche fragrance, No. 17.

 But it’s not only its scent that makes Santalum album such a popular perfume ingredient.
 It acts as a fixative, extending the life of the fragrance on the skin.